Mikaela/mikaela.github.io/blog/_posts/2021-08-03-matrix-perfect-privacy-not.md

 *Synapse didn't become Matrix protocol itself by the way, there are still other implementations!*

 This issue does have a potential solution [an API planned for room specific details (2015)](https://github.com/matrix-org/matrix-doc/issues/545)
-<s>and what I am hopeful about in the future [open pull request specification for space specific profiles](https://github.com/matrix-org/matrix-doc/pull/3189),
+<s>and what I am hopeful about in the future <a href="https://github.com/matrix-org/matrix-doc/pull/3189">open pull request specification for space specific profiles</a>,
 unless it just moves the issue to a different level.</s> Which got [cancelled or delayed for an undefined time period](https://github.com/matrix-org/matrix-doc/pull/3189#issuecomment-905761797), ["until extensible profiles and sync v3 become more concrete"](https://github.com/matrix-org/matrix-doc/pull/1769)